BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 **GLORFINDEL, LORD OF THE WEST**

-**ELF, RIVENDELL, INFANTRY, HERO — HERO OF VALOUR**
+**ELF, RIVENDELL, INFANTRY, HERO â€” HERO OF VALOUR**

 **145 POINTS**

 *Arguably the greatest warrior that resides in Rivendell, Glorfindel's skill and swiftness with a blade is unmatched by any Elf in the Third Age, including Lord Elrond.
-Even the dreaded Nazgûl recoil from the mighty Elf lord and dare not face him openly, opting only to challenge him when all nine of them are united as one under the command of the Witch-king.*
+Even the dreaded NazgÃ»l recoil from the mighty Elf lord and dare not face him openly, opting only to challenge him when all nine of them are united as one under the command of the Witch-king.*